mattsolo1/broad-cmg-website/src/pages/index.md

 ---
 templateKey: index-page
-title: Broad Center for Mendelian Genomics
+title: Broad Center for Mendelian Genomics!
-image: /img/home-jumbotron.jpg
+image: /img/entrance.jpg
 heading: Learn about our disease areas of focus
 subheading: A collaborative community focused on gene discovery.
 mainpitch: